logphile/logphile.github.io/_tabs/about.md

-### **Hi, my name is Phil.
+Hi!
+I'm Phil.
 This is my blog.
-My hope is that the content here will**
-cover a range of technical topics.
-Ideally, stoicism, fatherhood, and other stuff too.

-Stoicism is very valuable, easy to misunderstand and a difficult practice, at least in the beginning.
-Writing about Stoicism will help me internalize it better and maybe it will help someone reading one of my posts.
+The content here is about technical stuff, stoicism, fatherhood and whatever else.

+I discovered Stoicism years ago, wish I had run across it earlier in life.
+I have found it to be very valuable.
+Stoicism is one of those things, easy to misunderstand but requires effort, discipline and mindfulness.

 There are a couple of ways to reach me if you see something that needs to be corrected or just want to drop me a line.